A.R.Ti All Road DEMO Sale!

 Lightly and respectfully used demo bikes, SRAM Force AXS, 160mm rotors, ENVE fork, Reynolds carbon tubeless wheels.
 Scroll down for build sheet.

 The ARTi is a culmination of many drop bar variations over the years, as we have played the edges of what is capable in the dirt without being dull on the road.

-Tire clearance of 700x38 allows for some pretty capable tires to be installed and with these types of bikes, tires define the ride.
-The ARTi is optimized for tires 28-38mm.
+Tire clearance 700x38 (with plenty of room) This allows for some very capable tires to be installed and with these all road bikes, tires define the ride.
+The ARTi geometry is optimized for 28-38mm tires.
 Change the tires, change the personality of the bike.

-Really, at the heart of the ARTi is a love of adventure and a desire to enjoy every ride to its fullest.
-Perfectly tuned for hours and hours of dirt roads or jamming through your favorite back road.
+At the heart of the ARTi is a love of adventure.
+Perfectly tuned for hours and hours of big days on the road or jamming through your favorite dusty farm and cart roads.

-Is the ARTi perfect for road or gravel?
-How about ripping the local single track that has become mundane on your full suspension mountain bike?
+Is the ARTi perfect for road or gravel racing?
 Bottom line, the ARTi is a stable road bike, whether it's paved or dirt roads, it will allow you to go further more comfortably.

 |rec'd height||5'3"-5'6''||5'6''-5'10''||5'10''-6'2''||6'2''-6'6''||6'4" <|

 |crankset||Force 2x, 46/33 w/ Wheels MFG T47 BB|

 |wheelset||Reynolds AR29X carbon, tubeless, butted and bladed spokes|